hoangvanthien/hoangvanthien.github.io/README.md

 ## Copyrighted content

-- All images on the blog posts, unless clearly noted, are original contents created by the author, Thien Hoang.
+- All images on the blog posts, unless clearly noted, are original contents created by the author.